Graduateshotline

 The composite score is calculated by taking the average of the four scaled scores of each section.
 Hence, it is in the range of 1 to 36.
 All the scores are rounded off to the nearest integer.

 The score in the written test ranges between 1 and 36.
-The written essay is graded by 2 readers in four domains(Ideas and Analysis; Development and Support; Organization; Language Use and Conventions), and each domain is graded between 1 and 6 by each reader.
+2 readers grade the written essay in four domains(Ideas and Analysis, Development and Support, Organization, Language Use, and Conventions), and each domain is graded between 1 and 6 by each reader.
 The scores of both readers are then added per domain to obtain a score between 2 and 12 per domain.
-The overall writing score is then calculated from the domain scores and ranges between 1 and 36.
-If there is a difference of more than 1 point in both the reader's scores, a third reader is required.
-Usually, 0 is reserved for blank or near-blank essays, and 1 for off-topic essays.
+The overall writing score is calculated from the domain scores and ranges between 1 and 36.
+A third reader is required if there is a difference of more than 1 point in both the reader's scores.
+Usually, 0 is reserved for blank or near-blank essays and 1 for off-topic essays.

-Based on all of the above scores, ACT also reports two other scores, namely, STEM and ELA.
+Based on the above scores, ACT also reports two other scores: STEM and ELA.
 STEM is an average of Mathematics and Science scores.
 ELA is an average of English, Reading, and Writing scores.
-Although the optional Writing score does not affect the composite score of the student ELA score is not reported if the student does not take the Writing Plus test.
+Although the optional writing score does not affect the student's composite score, the ELA score is not reported if the student does not take the optional writing test.

-The test can be retaken by the student to improve their scores, and they can choose which score they want to send to the universities.
+The student can retake the test to improve their scores and choose which score they want to send to the universities.
 For more details regarding ACT Scoring, click here.

 Reporting Categories in ACT

-The reporting categories are benchmarks with which an examiner can assess the performance of a student in a test through each grade.
+The reporting categories are benchmarks with which an examiner can assess a student's performance in a test through each grade.
 Knowing the reporting category of each subsection allows the candidate to focus on learning and better one's performance after the trials.

 Firstly, in English, they look at the production of writing, knowledge of writing, and conventions of Standard English.

-Secondly, Math includes numbers and quantities, algebra, functions, geometry, statistics, and probability along with an overall skill to integrate essential aspects.
+Secondly, Math includes numbers and quantities, algebra, functions, geometry, statistics, probability, and an overall skill to integrate essential aspects.

-Thirdly, Reading focuses on key ideas and details, craft and structure, and integration of knowledge and ideas.
+Thirdly, Reading focuses on critical reading and details, craft and structure, and integration of knowledge and ideas.

 Fourthly, in Science, they look for an interpretation of data, scientific investigation, evaluation of models, inferences, and experimental results.